TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 When you click Schedule on the Advance mode menu, the Schedule setting menu appears.

-This is the same menu as the setting menu which is displayed when you click Schedule to set Effective period and Schedule in FTP client setting menu, e-Mail (SMTP) setting menu, HTTP Event setting menu and so on.
+This is the same menu as the one displayed when you click Schedule to set the effective period and schedule in the FTP client setting menu, e-Mail (SMTP) setting menu, HTTP Event setting menu, and so on.

-Example: When setting e-Mail (SMTP) (the alarm sending) in the Schedule setting menu.
+Example: When setting e-Mail (SMTP) (for alarm sending) in the Schedule setting menu.

 7.6 Alarm input

 When you click Alarm Input on the Advance mode menu, the Alarm input setting menu appears.
-You can set in this menu to control the external alarm input of I / O port on the rear of the device linked to FTP, SMTP, and HTTP sending function.
+You can set in this menu to control the external alarm input of the I/O port on the rear of the device linked to FTP, SMTP, and HTTP sending functions.

 Alarm input